 Gudetama is a lazy, morose egg yolk, usually found resting underneath a bacon blanket.
-If that isn't weird enough, the Taiwanese plane's interior is also decked in yellow, with everything from cups to playing cards to pillows featuring the beloved little character.
+Fittingly, the Taiwanese plane's interior is decked out in egg-yolk yellow, with everything from cups to playing cards to pillows featuring the beloved little character.

 Azores Airlines -- Whale